How do I dispute a transaction?

 When emailing back this form, please ensure:

-Your email on file is up to date prior to submitting the form.
+• your email on file is up to date prior to submitting the form

 There’s an issue with a purchase or ATM withdrawal

-• Goods/services were not as described
+• where goods are not as described

-• ATM dispensed cash incorrectly
+• when an ATM has dispensed your cash incorrectly.

 Card Disputes form

-What is a chargeback?
+What's a chargeback?

 A chargeback is a reversal of a card transaction, initiated by the cardholder's issuing bank.
 It occurs when a customer disputes a transaction and requests their bank to reverse the charge.